Synthesis of Robust Optimal Strategies in Weighted Timed Games: Divergent weighted timed games

 \begin{definition} A \WTG is divergent if every cyclic region path is positive or negative. \end{definition}

 Finally, with loss of generality, we only consider divergent \WTG{s} containing no configurations with a value equal to $-\infty$.
-Since the value is a lower bound of the robust value (by Lemma~\ref{lem:rVal-monotony}), we obtain that all locations have a robust value distinct to $-\infty$.
-Moreover, testing if such a location exists in a divergent \WTG can be done in exponential time~\cite{BusattoGastonMR23}.
-Our second main contribution is to extend the symbolic algorithm used in the case of acyclic \WTG{s} to compute the robust value in this subclass of divergent \WTG{s}.
+Intuitively, guaranteeing a value $-\infty$ resembles a Büchi condition for $\MinPl$, since this means that \MaxPl cannot avoid the iteration of negative cycles with his delays.
+In the robust settings, testing Büchi condition for automata is already non-trivial~\cite{Busatto-GastonM19}, thus we remove this behaviour in our games in this article.
+Since the value is a lower bound of the robust value (by Lemma~\ref{lem:rVal-monotony}), we obtain that all locations have a robust value distinct from $-\infty$.
+Moreover, testing if such a location exists in a divergent \WTG can be done in \EXP~\cite{BusattoGastonMR23}.
+Our second contribution is to extend the symbolic algorithm used in the case of acyclic \WTG{s} to compute the robust value in this subclass of divergent \WTG{s}.